mrkahfi/mobile_bricks/app_scaffolding/README.md

 * [ZOG UI](https://pub.dev/packages/zog_ui) - Collection of ZOG design system UI components
 * [Mason CLI](https://pub.dev/packages/mason_cli) - To create and consume reusable templates called bricks

+## ABOUT ZOG UI

+**IMPORTANT NOTE ON ZOG UI:**

+Zero One has just developed a package called [ZOG UI](https://pub.dev/packages/zog_ui).
+Its goal is to speed up the UI development process by providing a collection of ready-to-use components, yet still attempting to maintain their customizability.

+However, **the package is currently still on alpha release and lacks documentation**.
+Therefore, consider using ZOG UI components pragmatically.
+If you encounter issues in some components, **DO** implement your own components instead of relying on all of ZOG UI components by trying to customize them.

 ## Todo
 * [ ] Mason for NX workspace